jhuapl-boss/heaviside/docs/LibraryAPI.md

 ### Path

-Heaviside makes use of `pathlib.Path` to be able to determine if the given argument is a file path reference or if it is a string containing the data to workwith.
+Heaviside makes use of `pathlib.Path` to be able to determine if the given argument is a file path reference or if it is a string containing the data to work with.
 Because `pathlib` was added in Python 3.4 Heaviside includes a minimal implementation that covers just the features used internally by Heaviside.

 This minimal implementation is only used if the current runtime doesn't have `pathlib`.
 If `pathlib.Path` is available it is exposed as `heaviside.utils.Path` so that code can be interoperable between different Python version.